Skip to main content

 Mental and physical health are directly correlated.
 Statistics show that adults living with a severe mental illness are almost five times more likely to die prematurely than those without such conditions.⁵

-Smoking is the largest cause of preventable death in England.¹⁴ People with poor mental health die on average 10-20 years earlier than the general population, and smoking is the biggest cause of this life expectancy gap.¹⁵ Two thirds of these deaths are from avoidable physical illnesses, including heart disease and cancer, many caused by smoking.
+Smoking is the largest cause of preventable death in England.¹⁴ People with poor mental health die on average 10-20 years earlier than the general population, and smoking is the biggest cause of this life expectancy gap.¹⁵ Two thirds of these deaths are from avoidable physical illnesses, including heart disease and cancer.

 Compared with the general population, people with severe mental illness have a significantly increased risk of:⁵